 Top 10 Indian Sweets (Mithai) Everyone Loves

 From festival thalis to wedding feasts, Indian sweets (mithai) are the heart of every celebration.
 These iconic Indian sweets span deep-fried syrupy classics, milk-rich barfis and regional royal specialities loved across the country.
-Here are the top 10 Indian mithai everyone loves, ranked by popularity, iconic status and timeless flavour in 2026.

 -